 Let me start by saying, I’m not going to recommend a specific brand to you.
-To be honest, I don’t know enough about each one to be able to clear cut say “go buy brand X”….
-I think different machine brands are best for different types of sewers.
+To be honest, I don’t know enough about each one to be able to clear cut say “go buy brand X”.
+I think different machine brands are best for different types of sewists.

-This is the BIGGEST tip I can give you.
-Buy your machine from a dealer!
+This is the BIGGEST tip I can give you is to buy your machine from a dealer!
 When I purchased my sewing machine it came with free new owner classes.
 If I had not taken those classes, I would have never known 90% of what my machine can do.
 These classes are a valuable resource and can help so getting over the learning curve that comes with a new machine.

 If you have friends in the area that sew, ask for store recommendations, did they like the dealer?
 Are they quick to resolve service issues?
 Are they patient in answering questions?
 Will they service the machine?

 Step Two: Decide which Sewing Machine features you need

 Decide what you want your machine to do.
 What are you primarily sewing?
 Clothing?
 Home Decor?
 Crafts?
 Do you NEED an embroidery feature?

 My local sewing shop has sewing machines from $250-$8000.
 That’s a BIG range of prices.
 You need to know what you want so that you can start to narrow it down.